LuminFire/Laravel-FileMaker-Error-Helper/README.md

-This is a service provider for Laravel/Lumen to help look up FileMaker Pro error codes.
+This is a service provider for Laravel/Lumen to convert FileMaker Pro error codes to standard HTTP status codes and messages.

 # Installation